pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 ### Arguments and settings

 For simple CLI arguments use the `argparse` module.
 This is an extremely flexible module and you can have subparsers for different modes of analysis.
-Please do not use a 3rd parth module like `click`.
+Please do not use a 3rd party module like `click`.
 There is no need to increase the number of dependencies.

 If your code requires extensive parameters (it might for experimentation) you can have a `json` or a `yaml` file to